TYPO3-Documentation/t3docs-wiki-migration/output_pages/Opensearch.rst

    # You type in
    stdWrap
-   # then you will be sent to T3Doc:TyposcriptReference/Functions/Stdwrap [outdated link]
+   # then you will be sent to T3Doc:TyposcriptReference/Functions/Stdwrap [not available anymore]

 So it is a shortcut for sending you to TSref/# that you typed in.